Subscribe to this page via e-mail here - Subscribe

-This view is an inadequate answer to the question: "When did the early church recognize that the books of the New Testament were inspired?"
+Obviously, this view is an inadequate answer to the question: "When did the early church first know that the books of the New Testament were inspired?"

 A more reasonable and compelling view is that these twenty-seven letters were identified as inspired when they were initially received.
 Statements found in some of the New Testament letters are such that the recipients were compelled to understand they were authoritative.

 II Cor.
 1:1 - "...unto the church of God which is at Corinth, with all the saints which are in all Achaia."
 Clearly, this epistle was designed not only for the Corinthian church but also for other churches in the general area of Achaia.
 Since the apostle wanted these other churches to also see the contents of the letter, this implies it was not a common letter, but rather one of special significance.

 Gal.
 1:2 - Similarly, the Galatian letter, being addressed to multiple congregations, implies that it was of much greater importance than a common letter.

 Col. 3:16 - "And when this epistle is read among you, cause that it be read also in the church of the Laodiceans..."
 The requirement that this letter be read by a sister church is an indication of its inspired nature.